Xiangyu-W/pyFVDA/README.rst

 Dependencies
 ============

-pyFVDA utilizes a python interface of Coordinated Data Analysis Web (CDAWeb), namely cdasws, to obtain data from the web server. cdasws relies on two libraries, spacepy and cdflib.
-Therefore, before installing pyFVDA, please first check whether the installation `requirements of cdasws <https://pypi.org/project/cdasws/>`_ are met.
+pyFVDA utilizes a python interface of Coordinated Data Analysis Web (CDAWeb), namely cdasws, to obtain data from the web server.
+The data is usually in the Common Data Format (CDF), which requires `cdflib <https://pypi.org/project/cdflib/>`_ or `CDF NASA Library <https://cdf.gsfc.nasa.gov/>`_ to read/write.
+Therefore, please ensure you have at least one of these libraries before using the pyFVDA.

 Installation
 ============